saisiddu/saisiddu.github.io/_portfolio/Landlab_model_A_CATGraSS.md

 (a) CATGraSS model flow chart showing flow between different model components; (b) time series of modeled grass, shrub, and tree cover fractions for CATGraSS implementation on a flat domain for central New Mexico climatology.
-Spatial distributions of plants in model initial condition (c), after 1,000 years (d), and year 1,500.
+(c) Spatial distributions of plants in model: (i) initial condition, (ii) after 1,000 years, and (iii) year 1,500.
 Model shows epochs of shrub and grass dominance in the modeled domain, while trees were outcompeted.

 <img src='/images/CATGraSS_Hobley_et_al.PNG'>